 - The Language Centre is open to all students and offers the opportunity to learn 12 languages, including British Sign Language, at different levels.

-- The University arts centre offers theatre, exhibitions, dance, classic and chamber music concerts, comedy, literary events and other events.
+- The University’s Lakeside Arts Centre offers theatre, exhibitions, dance, classic and chamber music concerts, comedy, literary events and other events.

 - The arts centre includes a museum with objects from the Palaeolithic to the post-medieval.
 Past exhibitions have included L.S.
 Lowry’s paintings and drawings, and 'Saturday Night, Sunday Morning' – a photography collection inspired by Nottingham’s own Alan Sillitoe.

-- Visit the website for information about about disability services at the University of Nottingham.
+- Visit the website for information about disability services at the University of Nottingham.

-- The union has more than 250 societies and 75 sports clubs, and runs a magazine, cinema and radio station, University Radio Nottingham (URN).
+- The Students’ Union has over 200 societies and 75 sports clubs, and runs award-winning media outlets including a magazine, student-run theatre and radio station, University Radio Nottingham (URN).

-- Other facilities include a large eight-lane swimming pool, squash courts, fitness centre, floodlit artificial sports surface, tennis courts, sports injury clinic and extensive playing fields for rugby, football, cricket and lacrosse.
+- Other facilities include a 25m eight-lane swimming pool, gym facilities with 240 gym stations, floodlit 3G and artificial pitches, plus 40 grass pitches for rugby, football, cricket and lacrosse.

 - Greater Nottingham has facilities including the National Water Sports Centre, the National Ice Arena and one of Europe's largest Lawn Tennis Association centres.